SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 The pair cleaned even messes that weren't from the dressmaking, making the room spotless.

-Fluttershy finished the stitch, "all done."
+Fluttershy finished the stitch.
+"All done."

 All three ponies looked at the complete dress.

-It was white flowing dress, with a purple stitch going all the way around the skirt about one quarter of an inch from the bottom.
+It was a white flowing dress, with a purple stitch going all the way around the skirt about one quarter of an inch from the bottom.
 The front has sleeves that cover one fourth her front legs.
 The neck has a blue stitch going around with a V neck in the front.

 "I love it," Pinkie said.